Resources

 In this article:

-School Deadlines and Timeliness
+School Deadlines and Networking

-Personal experiences and referrals from your friends and their friends are invaluable.
+Personal experiences and referrals from friends are invaluable.
 Begin networking and exploring.
-Read blogs, Facebook pages, and neighborhood forums relevant to your city.
+Read blogs, Facebook pages, and neighborhood forums relevant to the new school zones.
 Post a general inquiry about what the schools are like in the area, and the answers will pour in.
-Moms and dads love to talk about their kids’ lives!
-Examine the general trend and ignore the worst and best comments to formulate an opinion based on the overall tone of the reviews.

 The Best Places to Research Schools